Shipwright/daveas.github.io/_posts/2014-01-13-Your-Pitch-Should-Flow-Like-a-Story.markdown

 date: 2014-01-13
 category: archive
 tags:
-- pitching
+- Pitching
-- startups
+- Startups
-- willowlist
+- Willowlist
 excerpt: "I’ve read just about every article that exists (to date) on how to craft your pitch.
 The more recent posts shy away from hockey stick projections and instead focus on making your pitch engaging by creating a story.
 That’s nice and all, but..."
 ---